Entry-level OTD Admissions Requirements

 The Baylor University Department of Occupational Therapy takes a holistic approach to admitting qualified applicants to the program.

-A holistic approach to admissions means that we view the entire student application packet before making a decision regarding admission to the program.
+A holistic approach to admissions means that for students who meet the minimum GPA requirements, we view the entire student application packet before making a decision regarding admission to the program.
 This process is driven by the University’s mission and vision to educate men and women for worldwide leadership and service by integrating academic excellence and Christian commitment within a caring community.

 Admissions Criteria